ordinals/ord/docs/src/runes.md

 Minting
 -------

-While rune's mint is open, anyone may create a mint transaction that creates a fixed amount of new units of that rune, subject to the terms of the mint.
+While a rune's mint is open, anyone may create a mint transaction that creates a fixed amount of new units of that rune, subject to the terms of the mint.

 Transferring
 ------------